-In order to find candidates, you’ll need to get added to any open positions on the account that you are working on.
-Any Premium seat user or your Customer Success team can add you on to the hiring team on the relevant positions.
+In order to find candidates, you’ll need to be added to any open positions on the account that you are working on.
+Any Premium seat user or your Hired Support Team can add you to the relevant positions.
 Once this is done, you can begin searching for candidates.

-Beyond positions that have already been added to the platform, you can add a position or create a Private Search to begin searching for candidates.
-It is best to add all active tech positions to the platform to communicate to our candidate supply and curation team the type of candidate skill set and background you are looking for.
-Make sure to add your recruiter and other members of your hiring team, and make sure to add at least one Premium Seat user to every position you create so they can collaborate with outreaches and scheduling.
+Beyond positions that have already been added to the platform, you can add a Position or create a Private Search to search for candidates.
+It is best to add all active positions to the platform to communicate to our candidate supply and curation team the type of candidate skill set and background you are looking for.
+Add in any relevant members from your hiring team, and make sure to add at least one Premium Seat user to every position you create so they can reach out to the candidate on your behalf.

 As a reminder, Hired is a live marketplace where candidate profiles get promoted and taken down every day.
 We recommend all users log on and review candidate matches 2-3 times a week to not lose out on top talent.
-For example, 30 minutes on Monday morning and 15-20 minutes on Wednesday and Friday.
+For example, block off 30 minutes on Monday morning and 15-20 minutes on Wednesday and Friday.
 You can also sort candidates as ‘New to Hired’ in order to see new candidates first.

 Flag potential candidate matches

-- Shortlisting candidates: As you are sourcing candidates, you can add those who might be a great fit based on their profile information to the “Shortlist” for the position.
-The shortlist acts as a narrowed down list that is automatically shared with the rest of the hiring team.
+Shortlisting candidates: you can add those who may be a great fit to the “Shortlist” for the position.
+The shortlist is a narrowed-down list that is automatically shared with the rest of the hiring team.
 Click the ‘shortlist’ tab within a specific position to see all candidates shortlisted.

-PRO TIP: It is best to build a pipeline of candidates by shortlisting or flagging around 5 candidates per position per week.
-On Hired, we see an average of 55-65% interview acceptance rate so you want to cast a wide net of qualified candidates.
+PRO TIP: It is best to build a pipeline of candidates by shortlisting and/or flagging around 5-10 candidates per position per week.
+On Hired, we see an average of 55-65% interview acceptance rate so you want to cast a wide net of qualified candidates!

 Check candidate interview status